 If the values associated with a given timer name are

 NULL, that timer is not supported on your

 indicate which timers you can use in

-To see which timer is in effect or to change the timer, access
+To see which timers are in effect or to change timers, access

 By default, the Performance Schema uses the best timer available for each instrument type, but you can select a different one.

-To time waits, the most important criterion is to reduce
+To time wait events, the most important criterion is to reduce

 overhead, at the possible expense of the timer accuracy, so

 The time a statement (or stage) takes to execute is in general